mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 Work your glazes from the outside in, moving faster to produce soft transitions --- **speed and direction matter!**
 {% endnotice %}

 {% figure caption:"To build up a realistic skin tone it may take numerous layers of varying colors.
-It's not uncommon to mix in blue and green." class:"half" %}
+It's not uncommon to mix in blue and green." class:"gallery-2-col" %}
 [![painting shadows on a face](/assets/images/paper-53-faceless-shadows-1.jpg)](/assets/images/paper-53-faceless-shadows-1-lg.jpg)
 [![painting shadows on a face](/assets/images/paper-53-faceless-shadows-2.jpg)](/assets/images/paper-53-faceless-shadows-2-lg.jpg)
 {% endfigure %}